nikolasrist/nikos-blog/src/posts/2022-07-27-knex-promise-resolution-decoded/index.md

 This section is named “The better way” on purpose because I want to avoid stating it is the right and only way.

-The small but important change to our introducing issue code is, that we add the `await` within the `insert` function to _execute_ the query on function call and return a `Promise` instead of the `QueryBuilder` as in the above example.
+The small but important change is, that we add the `await` within the `insert` function to _execute_ the query on function call and return a `Promise` instead of the `QueryBuilder` as in the above example.

 ```typescript
 export const fooDAO = {